VincentVanlaer/mesa-school-labs/content/monday/lab-2.md

 What do you expect to happen now?
 Will the core grow, stay at the same level, or receed?

-Okay we are ready to go, lets run the model:
+Okay we are ready to go.
+Let us run the model:

 ```
 	./rn